-Tourism Australia recognises the importance of your privacy rights, and in turn, the importance of being transparent about how we collect, use, and share information about you, and demonstrates this by complying with the Privacy Act 1988 (Cth) Tourism Australia (Privacy Act), the Spam Act 2003 (Cth), and other applicable privacy and data protection laws such as the European Union General and Data Protection Regulations (GDPR).
+Tourism Australia recognises the importance of your privacy rights, and in turn, the importance of being transparent about how we collect, use, and share information about you, and demonstrates this by complying with the Privacy Act 1988 (Cth) (Privacy Act), the Spam Act 2003 (Cth), and other applicable privacy and data protection laws such as the European Union General and Data Protection Regulations (GDPR).

-With regard to GDPR, it applies to the data processing activities of Tourism Australia in the European Union as we have operations in the European Union namely United Kingdom, Germany, Italy and France.
-Tourism Australia offer goods and services or monitor the behaviour of individuals in the European Union – via our websites and representative offices.
+With regard to GDPR, it applies to the data processing activities of Tourism Australia in the European Union as we have operations in the European Union namely Germany, Italy and France.
+Tourism Australia offers goods and services or monitors the behaviour of individuals in the European Union – via our websites and representative offices.
 Tourism Australia promotes Australia as a tourism destination and also holds roadshows and famils in the European Union.
 As such, we have provided more detail around what we do with your data, and how you can have access to your privacy rights, and about the purposes for which we use your personal information.

 This Policy is intended to help you understand:

 A. What information Tourism Australia collects about you

 B. How Tourism Australia collects information about you

 C. How Tourism Australia uses and discloses information about you